platformsh/platformsh-docs/src/configuration/app/multi-app.md

 # Multiple Applications

 Platform.sh supports building multiple applications per project (for example RESTful web services with a front-end, or a main website and a blog).
+For resource allocation reasons, however, that is only supported on Medium and larger plans.

 ## Introduction